 altars, installations and beautiful surroundings.

-I offer drum making as an initiatory journey of recognition, affirmation, celebration and belonging.
+I offer drum making as a ceremonial, initiatory journey of homecoming, affirmation, celebration and belonging.

 I work with individuals of all ages; couples, families, groups large and small.

-The price of a drum making workshop is usually £290, all inclusive, Children’s drums are £120.
+The price of a drum making workshop is £300 all inclusive.
+Concessions and Children’s drums are less.

 I have a wide range of gorgeous ethically, locally and sustainably sourced materials to choose from,

 all hand-prepared with kindness, honour, integrity and care.

 This is reflected in the cost of the workshop, which last a full day.

 Be welcome.
 Come as you are, truly; no status or experience needed.
 Drums belong to the People of Earth; it has always been this way.